Last and First Men: Sub-humans

+Reception

+Wendy Graham reviewed Last and First Men for Adventurer magazine and stated that "I found the story was very gloomy on the whole.
+We all know that there is much wrong with mankind at present, but there is much about us which gives rise to cautious optimism as well, and Stapledon seems to be overly enamoured of the romantic view that suicide is a noble gesture, both individually and racially at times."

 In popular culture

 Characters discuss the novel in H. G. Wells' Star Begotten.

 The novel appears in the computer game Deus Ex as a reference when a corporation in the game allegedly tries to develop the Second Men in the series, but also in a much broader aspect as the game deals with genetic engineering, the next phase of evolution and human augmentations.
 Also similar to the book are the options presented to the player as to where human kind will go next: a fall back into an almost savage state of humanity, a keeping of the status quo or an extreme progression with the danger of sacrificing basic rights.

 Film adaptation

 Icelandic composer Jóhann Jóhannsson directed and scored a multimedia Last and First Men, "combining a film narrated by actress Tilda Swinton and accompanying score played by the BBC Philharmonic" at the 2017 Manchester International Festival.
-The 16mm black-and-white film is predominantly of memorial sculptures erected in the former Republic of Yugoslavia.
+The 16mm black-and-white film is predominantly of memorial sculptures erected in the former SFR Yugoslavia.
 Jóhann collaborated with José Enrique Macián on writing the narration adapted from Stapledon's novel.
 This was next performed at the Barbican Centre, London in December 2018, and later at Sydney Opera House as part of the Vivid Festival, on 2 June 2019.
 In 2020, a film of this work was released as Jóhann's debut and final directorial work, with sound artist Yair Elazar Glotman completing the work after Jóhann's death in February 2018.
 The film premiered at the 70th Berlin International Film Festival, and later screened at other film festivals around the world and released on VOD.